gridsuite/deployment/README.md

 `$ make install`

-(You can find the installation details in the Install file) then:
+(You can find the installation details in the INSTALL file) then:

 `$ cd /path/to/where/you/want/to/install/postgres`